Again, you got to play golf tomorrow for the first time in a couple of weeks.

 Liberals think accurately quoting them is attack politics.

-Accurately quoting them is mean spirited.
+Accurately quoting them is mean-spirited.

-This is this is horrible, this is not going to advance.
+This is not going to advance.

 It's not gotcha.